Last Updated on September 22, 2023 by Mark Ursell

-Firstly, let’s have a look at the strengths and weaknesses of Excel and Google Sheets.
+Firstly, let’s look at the strengths and weaknesses of Excel and Google Sheets.

-I use both Google Sheets and Excel almost every day.
+As a seasoned user, I rely on Google Sheets and Excel daily.
 They are both powerful productivity tools that almost everyone is familiar with.
-They both have an extensive eco-system of tools and plugins that combine with them.
+They both have an extensive ecosystem of tools and plugins that combine with them.

 But I am only interested in the parts that are directly useful to me.
-And in this article, I am going to show you how to get the best of both worlds by linking Google Sheets with Excel.
+And in this article, I will guide you through the process of merging the best aspects of both platforms.

 I use Google Sheets to run my live Trading Strategies.